Halloween Hazards for Your Pets

 During Halloween decorative plants, such as pumpkins or decorative foods, such as corn and gourds are placed around the home to provide a festive holiday setting.
 These plants and foods though considered to be relatively non-toxic, can potentially cause gastrointestinal upset and may even result in intestinal blockage if large pieces are ingested.

 Liquid potpourri, commonly used to add pleasant scent to the home during certain holidays, can be hazardous to pets.
-Potentially severe damage to the mouth, skin and eyes could result from exposure to both heated and cool liquid product.
+Potentially severe damage to the mouth, skin and eyes could result from exposure to both heated and cool liquid products.
 Birds are especially sensitive to fumes or airborne toxins and caution must be exercised whenever you are using materials that produce fumes or odors.
 Use them in areas with good ventilation and keep your birds away from them.
-If you notice your bird is in respiratory distress move your bird into an area away from the fumes, get good clean air flow in the area and seek veterinary assistance.
+If you notice your bird is in respiratory distress, move the bird into an area away from the fumes, get good clean air flow in the area and seek veterinary assistance.
 Airborne toxins can be fatal to birds.

 If you suspect your pet may have become exposed to a potentially toxic product or substance, contact your local veterinarian, a veterinary emergency clinic (if it is after hours for your regular veterinarian) or the ASPCA Animal Poison Control Center immediately for assistance.

-Referenced from an informational flyer provided by the Illinois College of Veterinary Medicine, Urbana, IL
+Referenced from an informational flyer provided by the Illinois College of Veterinary Medicine, Urbana, IL and the CVMA.